How Do I Soothe My Baby's Dry Skin?

 4. Choose Natural Fibres

-Another tip to help prevent irritation to the skin, is to ensure you are dressing your baby in clothes made of natural fibres such as cotton.
-An Ecostork favourite is Purebaby Organic Cotton Baby Bodysuit 2Pk which is made of GOTS certified organic cotton.
-This is a great layering piece for the winter months, as it provides an extra layer of warmth, with the natural fibre of cotton allowing the skin to breathe.
+Another tip to help prevent irritation to the skin, is to ensure you are dressing your baby in natural fibres such as cotton.
+Look for bodysuits and sleeping bags made of GOTS certified organic cotton.
+Cotton is ideal for summer or winter months, as natural fibres allow the skin to breathe.

 5. Use a Fragrance-Free Laundry Detergent